AaltoSciComp/scicomp-docs/triton/tut/connecting.rst

 What's next?
 ------------

-The next tutorial is about :doc:`software availability in general <applications>`.
+The next tutorial is about :doc:`using the terminal <cluster-shell>`.